alanbork/ppick/README.md

 Here are some of its (simple, but) great features:

+- reads choices from stdin by default, but with `-l` it can read it from the command line.
 - Hit `SPACE` to add the `*` wildcard; so, super-fast matching of multiple parts of the thing you're looking for.
 - Two consecutive `q` characters quits (by default); super easy and quick to type.
 - Pick your favorite with one key, `;`.
 Use the `-f` option to set your favorite text.
 Then, when `;` is pressed, that text is added to the search.
 I use this for returning to my "home" tmux session.